Harry Chapin

 Given he was one of my earliest artists I was exposed too, I attribute a lot of what I know about music to him.
 For example, the song WOLD is about being a radio DJ.
 One line of lyric is “I am the morning DJ on WOLD”.
 When he played it live, the last verse of the song, he would change the WOLD lyric to the call letters for some station where he was playing.
 I always wanted to see him live and hear him say “I am the morning DJ at WMMR”.
 It never happened.

 Thing is in 1981, my mom was going to take me to a Chapin concert, it was to be my first ever concert.
 Now the gig he was on the way to wasn’t mine, but obviously, mine was cancelled along with the rest of that tour.
-I know the rest of his band continues to play together, once things are moving again, I should explore if they’re still touring.
+I know some of the rest of his band continue to play together.
+Once things are moving again concert wise, I should explore if they’re still touring.
 I wouldn’t mind seeing that and maybe hear them sing my station’s name.
+I’ll probably get emotional seeing that band live, as I was supposed to, but didn’t.

 In the meantime, I’ll continue to hit 16 Parkside Lane…